Mental Health Insurance Credentialing – The Process

 Practitioners should expect to pay $100 per panel

-Most of the cost incurred in the process of Mental Health Insurance Credentialing is because of its lengthy nature.
+Most of the cost incurred in the process of Mental Health Insurance Credentialing services is because of its lengthy nature.
 You lose money if you lose your documents.
 You lose money, if you fail to follow-up with the insurance companies, resulting in the expiration of your application.
 The entire process has too many pot-holes for medical practices to crash and burn.

 Mental Health Insurance Credentialing Process